 I have a lot of cooking supplies at the house.
 Feel free to use them and enjoy home cooked meals.
 If you want, I can also cook meals and share some good wine with you.
 Just ask.
 I am here if you need me to make your stay memorable and nothing like you would get anywhere else.

 A day or more before, you will get your own code to enter the house.
 Guests will have access to the entire house except the garage.

 I try to greet the guest for a quick tour and that's about it.
 You have the whole house to yourself.
 It's a plug and play home.

 The house has a lot of original artwork if you like to surround yourself with creativity.
 Enjoy the four Blair Bradshaw paintings including the large masterpiece "Periodic Table" he painted in 1998.
 Another work by Rosemary Feit Covey is in the entry.

 Filtered water is in the kitchen so no need to get bottled water.
 I drink the SF tap water 50% of the time.

+This is a no-shoes household.
 Please take off your shoes in the entrance, there is a shoe rack inside the entry closet.